-Allergy & Anaphylaxis Australia have developed examples of risk minimisation strategies for schools, preschools and childcare services (DOC 369KB), which has been reviewed and endorsed by ASCIA.
-The department recommends this resource is reviewed when developing risk minimisation strategies.
-Further examples and strategies (for both schools and preschools and children's centres) are available from the Allergy Aware website.
+Allergy & Anaphylaxis Australia have developed examples of risk minimisation strategies for schools, preschools and childcare services.
+This is endorsed by ASCIA.
+The department recommends this is reviewed when developing risk minimisation strategies.

+More resources are available from the Allergy & Anaphylaxis Australia website.